 - California allows up to 4 points in 12 months, 6 points in 24 months, or 8 points in 36 months

-- Colorado, Connecticut, and Vermont allow up to 9 points on a driver’s license before suspension
+- Colorado, Connecticut, and Vermont allow up to 9 points on a driver’s license before the suspension

 - Florida suspends the license of anyone who accumulates 18+ points in 18 months